dell/csm-docs/content/docs/installation/helm/unity.md

     **Note**:

       * User should provide all boolean values with double-quotes.
-This applies only for myvalues.yaml.
+This applies only for `myvalues.yaml`.
 Example: "true"/"false"

       * controllerCount parameter value should be <= number of nodes in the kubernetes cluster else install script fails.

-      * User can a create separate StorageClass (with topology-related keys) by referring to existing default storage classes.
+      * User can a create separate _StorageClass_ (with topology-related keys) by referring to existing default storage classes.

       * Host IO Limit must have a minimum bandwidth of 1 MBPS to discover the volumes on node successfully.

       * User must not change the value of allowRWOMultiPodAccess to true unless intended to use the feature and is aware of the consequences.
 Enabling multiple pods to access the same PVC with RWO access mode on the same node might cause data to be overwritten and therefore leading to data loss in some cases.

-	    * Parameters allowRWOMultiPodAccess and syncNodeInfoInterval have been deprecated from myvalues.yaml and are removed from myvalues.yaml in a future releases.
-They can be configured in secret.json or secret.yaml as they facilitate the user to dynamically change these values without the need for driver re-installation.
+	    * Parameters allowRWOMultiPodAccess and syncNodeInfoInterval have been deprecated from `myvalues.yaml` and are removed from `myvalues.yaml` in a future releases.
+They can be configured in `secret.json` or `secret.yaml` as they facilitate the user to dynamically change these values without the need for driver re-installation.

    Example *myvalues.yaml*